-Sylvia is a Consulting Director of the Tamarack Institute’s Community Engagment Idea Area and also supports Tamarack’s Collective Impact Idea Area.
-She is passionate about community engagement and what becomes possible when residents and various sector leaders share an aspirational vision for their future.
+Sylvia is a Consulting Director of the Tamarack Institute’s Collective Impact Idea Area and also supports Tamarack’s Community Engagement Idea Area.
+She is passionate about community change and what becomes possible when residents and various sector leaders share an aspirational vision for their future.
 Sylvia believes that when the assets of residents and community are recognized and connected they become powerful drivers of community change.
 Sylvia is an internationally recognized community-builder and trainer.
-Over the past five years, much of Sylvia’s work has focused on building awareness and capacity in the areas of Community Engagement and Collective Impact throughout North America.
+Over the past five years, much of Sylvia’s work has focused on building awareness and capacity in the areas of Collective Impact and Community Engagement throughout North America.

 Prior to joining Tamarack, Sylvia was the founding Executive Director to Headwaters Communities in Action (HCIA), a grassroots citizen initiative that fosters collaborative leadership and action in support of a long-term vision of well-being for Ontario's Headwaters region.
 This experience gives Sylvia practical knowledge and first-hand experience of what it takes to engage and mobilize positive community change.
 Her work with HCIA was published as a chapter entitled, A Citizen-Led Approach to Enhancing Community Well-Being in the newly published Handbook of Community Well-Being Research.